antiprism/vol_oled/README.md

 # Volumio OLED Spectrum Display for Raspberry Pi

-The vol_oled program displays a music frequency spectrum on an OLED screen connected to a Raspberry Pi running Volumio.mpd (and a time display when no music is playing).
+The vol_oled program displays an information screen including a music frequency spectrum on an OLED screen connected to a Raspberry Pi running Volumio or MPD (and a time display when no music is playing).

 It supports a variety of I2C and SPI 128x64 OLED displays.

-The aim of this project is to share what has worked for me.
-The code and installation instructions should be considered rough and untested.
+The aim of this project is to share what has worked for me, using a 4-pin I2C SSH1106 OLED with a Raspberry Pi Zero W. The code and installation instructions should be considered rough and untested.

 ## Build and install cava